sass/sass/doc-src/SASS_CHANGELOG.md

 * Preserve newlines in nested selectors when those selectors are used multiple times in the same document.

+* Allow tests to be run without the `LANG` environment variable set.

 * Update the bundled version of [Listen](https://github.com/guard/listen) to 0.4.7.